SEX COACH CAITLIN V

 Like I promise that I'm going to take care of all of that information.
 You can come with all of your questions and we can take it one step at a time.

-And then we can build on top of that.
+so that I can show you what it is that I want to do and then we can build on top of that.

 The problem with not having conversations about sex and the problem with the way that we view communication around sex is that we do it very black or white, all or nothing, 100 miles an hour or parked, you know?

+Yeah, it's like you said, I think the base of everything is communication.
 Tell your partner what is it that you want, right?
-Cause it just makes everything else so much easier.
-Yeah.
+Because it just makes everything else so much easier.

+And you know what?
+Here's the thing.
 Everything that we've talked about today, there are professionals, myself included, who have done a lot of the work for you, right?

 We've figured out and we've outlined how to communicate about these things, how to ask for what you want in bed, how to even know what you want in bed, which is an issue for a lot of people, right?

-Men and women.
+Men and women,

-In just the same way that if you want to learn how to make, I don't know, know, a souffle, you get a cookbook, right?
-If you want to learn how to tie your partner up, there's
+You don't have to go into it alone, is what I'm saying.
+Finally, in just the same way that if you want to learn how to make, I don't know, a souffle, you get a cookbook, right?

-a book for that.
-I love that.
+a book for that. that.

-And this, last but not least, this is what I think.
-If, because I've heard that even from my ex-boyfriend, he was in a long, like a lot of guys, right?
+Because I've heard that even from my ex-boyfriend, he was in, like a lot of guys, right?
+Long marriage, la, la, la, almost sexless.

-Long marriage, la la la, almost sexless.
 And he, when we started dating, he was like, I'm so happy that I can talk about what I want.
+My fantasy is what I want to do because I wasn't able to do it before.

-after everything I've been through, marriage, dates, na-na-na, if you cannot speak freely with your partner, it's probably not the right partner for you.
+After everything I've been through, marriage, dates, na-na-na, if you cannot speak freely with your partner, it's probably not the right partner for you.

 That's what I think.
-Like, if the person is judging you or like making faces or thinking you're gross, anything like that, it's probably not a good match.
+Like if the person is judging you or like making faces or thinking you're gross, anything like that, it's probably not a good match.

 Well, and understand that someone may have done all of those things previously.
 Yeah.